acenet-arc/cloud_from_a_to_z/_episodes/create-a-first-virtual-machine.md

 **Flavor**: The [**flavor**](../reference#flavor) of your VM specifies the hardware profile your VM will have.
 Compute Canada cloud uses a consistent naming scheme across their clouds to describe the hardware profile.
 Examples of VM flavors are `p1-1.5gb` and `c1-7.5gb-30` and the different components of the name correspond to different hardware features.

-* Flavors beginning with a `p` indicates a persistent VM.
-Persistent VMs are expected to run for long periods of time and provide services such as websites.
+* Flavors beginning with a `p` indicates a [**persistent flavor**](../reference#persistent-flavor).
+Persistent flavors or VMs are expected to run for long periods of time and provide services such as websites.
 We will explore persistent VMs in more detail in the next episode.

-* Flavors beginning with a `c` indicates a compute VM.
-Compute VMs are expected to run for shorter periods of time and be temporary.
+* Flavors beginning with a `c` indicates a [**compute flavor**](../reference#compute-flavor).
+Compute flavors or compute VMs are expected to run for shorter periods of time and be temporary.
 These VMs are expected to make heavy use of the CPU during their total existence with nearly 100% usage, unlike persistent VMs which may only do something ever once and a while when some one makes a request for the service they provide.

-* The number after the 'p' or 'c' indicates the number of virtual central processing units (VCPUs)
+* The number after the 'p' or 'c' indicates the number of virtual central processing units ([**VCPUs**](../reference#vcpu))

-* The number after then first '-' indicates the amount of RAM in GB for example the flavor `c1-7.5gb-30` has 7.5 GB of RAM
+* The number after then first '-' indicates the amount of RAM in GB for example the flavor `c1-7.5gb-30` has 7.5 GB of [**RAM**](../reference#ram)

-* The final number, which only occurs in flavors starting with a `c`, is the size in GB of an extra virtual disk in addition to the disk that the virtual machine's operating system resides.
+* The final number, which only occurs in flavors starting with a `c`, is the size in GB of an extra [**ephemeral disk**](../reference#ephemeral-disk) in addition to the disk that the virtual machine's operating system resides.
 This extra disk can be used to store temporary data, but will be lost once the virtual machine is terminated unless special care has been taken to save it else where.

 For this example choose the `c1-7.5gb-30` flavor.
 Which is a compute flavor with 1VCPU, 7.5GB of RAM and a 30 GB of extra temporary disk storage.
+> ## Flavor variations
+> If you are on a different Compute Canada cloud, such as East cloud, you might have a different set of flavors, however you should still be able to pick something relatively close to this one.
+For example on East cloud a `c1-3.7gb-36` flavor has about half the RAM but a slightly larger ephemeral data disk.
+For this workshop this flavor will work just as well.
+{: .callout}

-**Instance Count:**  indicates how many virtual machines you wish to create.
+**Instance Count:**  indicates how many virtual machines, or instances, you wish to create.
 For this example choose 1.

 **Instance Boot Source**: indicates from where your virtual machine will [**boot**](../reference#boot) its operating system.
 There are several options to choose from, but for this example we will choose *Boot from image*.
 This choice indicates that we want to select an [**ephemeral disk**](../reference#ephemeral-disk) as our boot source.
 The combination of the flavor we chose above and the [**boot source**](../reference#boot-source) we chose instructs OpenStack to create a new virtual disk of 20 GB and copy the selected virtual disk image to it.
-This virtual disk will reside on the host machine's disk and contain the operating system files for the virtual machine.
+This virtual disk will reside on the local disk of the host machine, or [**hypervisor**](../reference#hypervisor), and contain the operating system files for the virtual machine.

 **Image Name:** specifies an [**image**](../reference#image) which forms the starting point for our virtual machine.
 Usually this means choosing an operating system for your virtual machine.
 But it could include additional software packages and configurations also.
-We will choose the `Unbuntu-16.04-Xenial-x64-2017-03` image which contains the Ubuntu Linux operating system, version 16.04.
+We will choose the `Unbuntu-16.04-Xenial-x64-2017-03` image which contains the [**Ubuntu**](../reference#ubuntu) [**Linux**](../reference#linux) operating system, version 16.04.

 **Key Pair:** The final piece of information we need to provide before creating a VM is the public key we created in the previous episode to allow you to connect to the VM you create.
 Select the *Access & Security* tab, then you can add a public key to your OpenStack account by clicking the "+"  next to the *Select a key pair* drop down box.
 Then copy and paste in your public key into the text field.
 You can copy your public key text by going to your terminal where you created your key pair in the last episode and running the command